 The Unstuck email series is usually lengthy, but it is worth every minute of reading it.

-Don’t make each of your newsletters message about selling or driving traffic to your website.
-Give people reasons to stay on your list, offer them help genuinely, and see how your newsletter value will soar.
+Don’t make each of your newsletters a message about selling or driving traffic to your website.
+Give people reasons to stay on your list, genuinely offer them help, and see how your newsletter’s value will soar.

 8. Customize Preview Text

-An email preview text is like an excerpt for a blog post or a meta description text; it gives people a sneak view into what the entire email message might contain.
+An email preview text is like an excerpt for a blog post or a meta description; it gives people a sneak peek of what the entire email might contain.

-Though I briefly mentioned the email preview above, it is worth paying attention to despite being less effective as the subject line.
+Though I briefly mentioned the email preview above, it is worth paying attention to, even though it is less effective than the subject line.

 And here is why.